TheRustifyer/dotfiles/README.md

 ### Getting the font

-My default font is the [`JetBrains Mono`](https://www.jetbrains.com/lp/mono/), that you can download for the hyperlink.
-Is the configured one for `Alacritty`, and comes bundled by default on `Wezterm` (so you won't need to donwload it if you stick only with Wezterm).
-You'll need it with `Alacritty` to avoid console warnings.
+My default font is the [`JetBrains Mono`](https://www.jetbrains.com/lp/mono/), that you can download for the hyperlink but if you plan to use `Wezterm`, it already comes bundled by default on `Wezterm`.

+For `Alacritty` I have configured [FiraCode Nerd Font](https://www.nerdfonts.com/font-downloads), so you'll need it to make it work properly.

 ### Terminal tools

 Remember when I told you about the `Unix` like tools that could have been rewrite in `Rust`?
-And that they look modern, have better syntax and that they are
+And that they look modern, have better cmd syntax and that they are
 ***extremely performant***?
 Well, it's time to install them and have them in action.

 From your user's root directory, invoke the `build` script passing as argument: